flast101/padding-oracle-attack-explained/README.md

 - X: this is the element that we control, we can choose it.
 - C<sub>2</sub>: this is the penultimate encrypted block.

-**Known elements:**
+**Unknown elements:**
 - P<sub>3</sub>: the last plaintext block, which we are trying to find.
 - P'<sub>1</sub>: the plaintext block coming from the concatenation of X and C<sub>3</sub>, and which depends on padding mechanism.
-We actually don't know it yet, but we will discover it thanks to the padding in the next xchapter.
+We don't know it, but we will discover it thanks to the padding in the next xchapter.

 **More importantly, this equation has no cryptography anymore, only XOR.
 We could skip the cryptographic aspect only with math.**